 Disputes can arise about how educational costs for a child should be funded, as well as about the choice of educational establishment.

 On relationship breakdown, and thereafter, disputes can arise about how educational costs for a child should be funded, as well as about the choice of educational establishment.
-How to deal with disputes about the choice of educational establishment are dealt with in our earlier article.

 The procedure to be followed depends on whether the child’s parents are divorcing, already divorced, or unmarried.